 Miriam Khalsa is responsible for keeping records of all policy decisions made by the board during our weekly phone calls and twice-yearly board meetings.
 She organizes all current policies that define how NARM operates.
 In July of 2016, she became chair of the board.

-Kim Pekin joined the NARM board in January, 2015 with the task of organizing and following up on several special projects.
-In 2018, Kim became responsible for Professional Development, creating webinars and educational programs relating to NARM work
+Kim Pekin joined the NARM Board in January, 2015 with the task of organizing and following up on several special projects and has since taken the responsibility for professional development for NARM.